syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **Remarks**

-*  The arguments must be either numbers or names, arrays, or references that contain numbers.
+* The arguments must be either numbers, arrays, range, or references that contain numbers.

 * If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

 * If the number of elements in array1 or array2 is less than 2, or if the variance of array1 or array2 is zero, `F.TEST` returns the `#DIV/0!` error.

-* `F.TEST` is an updated version of `FTEST`.
+* `F.TEST` is an updated version of the function `FTEST`.

 ## FTEST

-The function `FTEST` returns the two-tailed probability that the variances in two data sets (array1 and array2) are not significantly different.
+The `FTEST` function returns the two-tailed probability that the variances in two data sets (array1 and array2) are not significantly different.

 **Syntax**